ArsenalPay/iOS-ArsenalPay-API-SDK/README.md

 Install
 ----

-Clone repo, copy all files within the Framework group to your project.
+Clone repo, copy all files within the AMFramework folder to your project.
 All files require ARC

 Usage